 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-alternative history, apocalyptic, science fiction that was published by Penguin on May 1, 2007 and has 336 pages.
+alternative history, apocalyptic, science fiction in eBook edition that was published by Penguin on May 1, 2007 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring

 Second in the Rogue Mage apocalyptic, alternative history, science fiction series and revolving around Thorn St. Croix, a battle mage in hiding in Mineral City, Carolina.